 Amazing weather in Pangi Valley

 I was carrying Airtel Postpaid, BSNL Postpaid connection while Vodafone Postpaid connection was with some friends.
-Following was the signal status:
+Here is what we found.

-• All three were working mostly through all the routes up to Bairgarh.
+All three networks were working mostly through all the routes up to Bairagarh.
 Then, there was no signal of Airtel or Vodafone up to Tandi.
 In Killar, by evening, BSNL started to work, but the connection is erratic.
 Udaipur had signals but then in between no signals.

-• Beyond Bairagarh, only BSNL connection worked, so do carry it else be ready for out of family connection for a couple of days till you reach Tandi – Sissu area in Lahaul.
-Jalori Pass too had signals though a bit week for all the connections.
+Beyond Bairagarh, only BSNL connection worked, so do carry it else be ready for out of family connection for a couple of days till you reach Tandi – Sissu area in Lahaul.
+Jalori Pass too had signals though a bit weak for all the connections.

 Travel Tip: Do not forget to carry these 40 must-have things for a self-drive trip to the Himalayas.